Home » Recipes » Method » Quick and Easy » Easy Salmon Sushi Bake (No Rolling Required)

 STORAGE: The salmon bake will keep really well for 3 days once cooked in the fridge – and it’s great eaten cold.

-SUBSTITUTIONS: You could switch the salmon for pre-cooked salmon, hot smoked salmon, tuna, crabmeat, shrimp or tinned tuna.
+SUBSTITUTIONS: You could switch the salmon for pre-cooked salmon, hot-smoked salmon, tuna, crabmeat, shrimp or canned tuna or salmon.
 Play with your toppings – sliced avocado would be great here, and you could swap cilantro for flat-leaf parsley and mint if you’re not a fan.
 Think about what comes in your favourite sushi roll for inspiration!
-Use sour cream or creme fraiche in place of cream cheese in the salmon mix if you like.
+Use sour cream, cottage cheese, or crème fraîche in place of cream cheese in the salmon mix if you like.

 • Prep Time: 10